Top of main content

 Wondering whether you should open an ISA or a savings account?
 You’ve come to the right place.

 If you want to save money, you need to decide where to keep your savings.
-Two options are Individual Savings Accounts (ISAs) and savings accounts.
+Two options are cash ISAs and savings accounts.

 While both could help your money grow, choosing the right one (or a combination of both) for your circumstances can help maximise your money’s growth potential.